Flambards Theme Park: History

-Flambards first opened in 1976 under the name of 'Cornwall Aero Park'.
-Owned by Douglas Kingsford Hale MBE, the park slowly built up an array of aircraft, models and exhibitions.
+Flambards Theme Park first opened in 1976 under the name of 'Cornwall Aero Park'.
+Owned by Lieutenant Commander John Leeson and Douglas Kingsford Hale MBE, the park slowly built up an array of aircraft, models and exhibitions.

 In 1984, "Britain in the Blitz," a mockup of a bomb-hit street during World War II, was opened.

 By 1990, the park had grown and was renamed "The Flambards Experience."
 Early rides featured at the theme park included the Dragon Coaster, the Canyon River Log Flume, Paddle Boats, and the hype glide.

 For the 2007 season, three rides were added: The Rocking Tug, The Carousel, and The Space Shuttle.
+These rides were purchased from the defunct American Adventure Theme Park in Heanor, Derbyshire after it closed the previous year.

 For the 2008 season, the Cornish Mine Train ride was added and the War of the Worlds paintball game was introduced.
-2009 saw no major additions to the park, however the field housing the helipad was sold late in the season to Sainsburys.
+2009 saw no major additions to the park, however the field housing the Helipad was sold late in the season to Sainsburys.
 The museum exhibitions are open year-round, but the rides and play areas are open seasonally.

 In 2010, the Skyraker 001 opened and claimed the title of the UK's first twisting drop tower.
-As well as this addition, the Park was renamed to Flambards Theme Park.
+As well as this addition, the park was renamed to Flambards Theme Park.

-On 6 December 2013, the park was bought by Livingston Leisure Ltd, an investor in the Park.
+On 6 December 2013, the park was bought by Livingston Leisure Ltd, an investor in the park.

 In 2015, Livingston Leisure opened a new ride called the 'Sky Swinger', added screens fronted to like a picture frame to the Victorian Village.

 In March 2016, Jurassic Journey, a permanent exhibition where visitors can follow in the footsteps of dinosaurs, opened at the Park.

-March 2017 brought the announcement of further investment in the form of a new HUSS Frisbee Ride, transported from the defunct Pleasure Island park in Lincolnshire, and renamed as Sky-Force to fit in with the current Sky High thrill rides promotion.
+March 2017 brought the announcement of further investment in the form of a new HUSS Frisbee ride, which was purchased and transported from the defunct Pleasure Island park in Cleethorpes, Lincolnshire after it closed, where it was formerly known as Pendulus.
+It was renamed as Sky-Force to fit in with the current Sky High thrill rides promotion.
 The ride took the former place of the Ladybird Coin Operated Boats, Coin Operated Trucks and Kids pirate-themed play area and climbing frame.

 The winter of 2017-2018 saw an improvement in facilities and a major redecoration, which led to a much cleaner and brighter feel for the 2018 season.